Byron Brown, India Walton await appellate rulings that might clarify November ballot or make it murkier

 "They know the pressure they are under, so I suspect they will have an order by the end of the day Thursday and then we will all know exactly where we stand," said Jeremy Toth, first assistant Erie County attorney, during a recent telephonic status conference with U.S. District Judge John L. Sinatra Jr.

-A federal appellate court has issued a stay to a federal judge's ruling pending a review by a three-judge panel, which is scheduled to convene Friday.
+A federal appellate court has issued a stay to Sinatra's order putting Brown's name on an independent line on the ballot, pending a review by a three-judge panel scheduled for Friday.

 “We’re happy about the stay, and we hope to know the results this week, and we hope that the courts will uphold the decision of the voters and the duly elected state legislators who set the political calendar,” said Jesse Myerson, spokesman for Walton’s campaign.